 Onsen basics

-Do this: Undress in the changing room; wash and rinse thoroughly; enter the bath clean; keep towels and hair out of the water; no phones/photos.
+Do this: undress in the changing room, wash and rinse thoroughly, then enter the bath clean.
+Keep towels and hair out of the water, and no phones or photos.

 Tattoos: your options

-Look for: Tattoo policy on signs or the website.
-I strongly recommend checking before you go to avoid disappointment and wasted time
+Look for: the tattoo policy on the signs or the venue’s website.
+I’d strongly recommend checking before you go to save a wasted trip.

-Do this: Use cover stickers, choose tattoo-friendly baths, or book a private/family slot.
-Ask at reception if unsure.
+Do this: use cover stickers, choose tattoo-friendly baths, or book a private or family slot.
+Ask at reception if you’re unsure.

 Locker & towel tips

-Do this: Carry a ¥100 coin for lockers (often returnable); bring a small face towel for drying before re-entering the changing room.
+Do this: carry a ¥100 coin for the lockers (often returnable), and bring a small face towel for drying off before you step back into the changing room.

 Rubbish, sorting and quiet streets